MingLIUUU/MingLIUUU.github.io/README.md

 ## What I Did
-- Bug Fixes: Fixed the scrolling bug from the original project.
-- Updated Projects Section: Revamped the "Intro" and "Projects" sections.
+- Updated Projects Section: Revamped the "Intro" and "Projects" and "Contact" sections.
-- UX Enhancements: Added sound effects, animations, and arrow indicators for a more engaging experience.
-- Multilingual Support: Added multiple language options using i18nNext.

 ## Contributions
 Contributions are welcome!
 Fork the repository and submit a pull request.